Hostage locations difficult to track - and may be getting harder

 The latest killings re-ignited criticism from hostages' family members about White House efforts to protect their loved ones, and stoked controversy over the lethal drone program.

-In the drone strike that killed Weinstein and Lo Porto, sources said the CIA had no idea the two were being held there despite hundreds of hours of surveillance of the al Qaeda compound.
+In the drone strike that killed Weinstein and Lo Porto, sources said the Central Intelligence Agency had no idea the two were being held there despite hundreds of hours of surveillance of the al Qaeda compound.

-Weinstein's family also had little idea where he was or who was holding him.

-In 2012, the family paid a "small amount" to people who claimed to be guarding the American aid worker, after receiving proof he was their captive, according to a person who worked closely with the family.

-The self-described guards called and made small talk.
-They would confirm that they had received the family’s payment and promised to release Weinstein soon.
-But they never agreed on an a release date.
-When the family asked for a proof of life video, the callers said Weinstein was in good health and again insisted he would be freed soon.

-The person who worked with the family said the self-described guards made their final call two weeks ago.
+White House spokesman Josh Earnest said that before the strike, U.S. government assessments had arrived at "near certainty" that civilians would not be harmed.
+An internal review of the operation is underway to see if reforms are needed to prevent similar incidents, Earnest said.

-It is very difficult for U.S. spy agencies to acquire timely information about where and how hostages are being held, the current and former U.S. officials said.
+Whether mistakes were made or not, it is very difficult for U.S. spy agencies to acquire timely information about where and how hostages are being held, the officials said.

 "It's a very complex proposition," requiring the stitching together of multiple streams of intelligence from various data collection methods, said Dane Egli, a former senior White House advisor for hostage policy under President George W. Bush.
 "There's no one silver bullet."